 Mathematical Sciences: Mathematical functions (algebraic, exponential, trigonometric) and their derivatives (derivatives and integrals of simple functions); permutations and combinations; basic probability and volumetric calculations.

-Syllabus of JAM 2017 for Biotechnology
+JAM Syllabus 2018 for Biotechnology

 The Biotechnology (BT) test paper will consist of a total of four papers including Biology with 44% weightage, Chemistry with 20% weightage, and Mathematics and Physics, each with 18% weightage from total marks.